 If the conservation project includes incentive payments for existing natural areas, those lands should be of high environmental value and at high risk of loss.
+Incentive payments should be made to landowners following the verification of successful project establishment.

 GROW includes annual incentive payments to landowners for the duration of the project, instead of the incentive payment being made in full during the establishment period of the project.
-Grantees making annual incentive payments will receive funds for their upcoming annual incentive payment requirements after they submit monitoring reports of the status of their projects.
+Grantees making annual incentive payments will receive funds for their upcoming annual incentive payment requirements after they submit an Incentive Payment Request form.